Michael-Zp/Framework/links.md

 ##Physics
-+ Introduction from vectors, particle systems to neural networks: [The Nature of Code](https://natureofcode.com) "This class focuses on understanding, simulating, and incorporating motion-based elements of our physical world into the digital worlds that we create."
++ [The Nature of Code](https://natureofcode.com) an introduction from vectors, particle systems to neural networks: "This class focuses on understanding, simulating, and incorporating motion-based elements of our physical world into the digital worlds that we create."

 ##Games
 + [21 Free Learning Resources for Game Developers](http://www.gamecareerguide.com/features/1455/21_free_learning_resources_for_.php)